Brexit is going to happen, but the 48% now have a voice

 Yet since the referendum, the Prime Minister and her team of Brexit ministers have not been clear about the exact terms of exiting the bloc.

-May said she would trigger Article 50 by the end of March 2017, but there has been no concrete policy so far on whether Britain will continue to have access to the EU single market under a "soft Brexit" -- accepting the EU's rules on free movement of Labour that such access requires -- or be out altogether, known as a "hard Brexit."
+May said she would trigger Article 50 by the end of March 2017, but there has been no concrete policy so far on whether Britain will continue to have access to the EU single market under a "soft Brexit" -- accepting the EU's rules on free movement of labour that such access requires -- or be out altogether, known as a "hard Brexit."

 The referendum result -- in which 48% of people voted for no Brexit whatsoever -- did not make this clear, so it should not be for the government to decide on something so fundamental without parliamentary approval or scrutiny.